-The secret of Raymonds’ popularity is the use of ingredients found in Newfoundland.
-Through a special license, the restaurant can offer wild game and fish; exotic birds such as partridge and Canadian rooster, scallops, sea urchins, moose ch’arki (In-house cured meat), seal meat, and fish from the nearby oceans and local rivers, and even lichens, edible seaweed and wild mushrooms of excellent quality.
+The secret of Raymonds’ popularity is the use of local ingredients.
+Through a special license, the restaurant can offer wild game and fish; exotic birds such as partridge and Canadian rooster, scallops, sea urchins, moose ch’arki (In-house cured meat), seal meat, and fish from the nearby oceans and local rivers,.
+Their dishes also feature lichens, edible seaweed, and wild mushrooms of excellent quality.

 The restaurant sources its products from organic vegetable producers, livestock breeders, fishermen, hunters, and independent purveyors who have become invaluable in obtaining the best and freshest ingredients in every season.
-This gourmet philosophy inspired by local culinary traditions is fast becoming a relevant international gastronomic movement.
+This gourmet philosophy, inspired by local culinary traditions, is fast becoming a relevant gastronomic movement within the culinary community.

 For nature and wildlife lovers, there’s nothing like watching orcas and whales on a luxury sailboat cruising the Great Bear Sea.
 If you head north of Vancouver Island, just off Canada’s western coast, you’ll venture into the Great Bear Sea, adjacent to British Columbia’s Great Bear Rainforest.
-Visitors travel long distances to this wild place for the chance to witness pristine nature and wildlife.
-They revel in the sight of whales hunting for prey, or frolicking, in such a vast ecological paradise.
+Visitors travel long distances for the opportunity to witness pristine nature and wildlife.
+They revel in the sight of whales hunting for prey, or frolicking in such a vast ecological paradise.

-Last year, Outer Shores Expeditions began dispatching its stylish 70-foot wooden schooner Passing Cloud to observe the colossal creatures swimming just beneath the surface of the Great Bear Sea.
+Outer Shores Expeditions operates a stylish 70-foot wooden schooner named Passing Cloud to observe the colossal creatures swimming just beneath the surface of the Great Bear Sea.
 While enjoying excellent wines and great hospitality, nature enthusiasts can view recovering whale populations — including fin whales, humpback whales, and killer whales (orcas) — in their natural habitat.

-Apart from hitching a ride on a luxurious sailing vessel, and gazing awestruck at the bounty of dolphins and whales, an excursion through the Great Bear Sea offers guests the chance to chat with researchers studying various whale populations.
+Apart from hitching a ride on a luxurious sailing vessel, and gazing awestruck at the bounty of dolphins and whales, an excursion through the Great Bear Sea offers travelers the chance to chat with researchers who study the various whale populations.
 They are also introduced to the abundant fauna living on or near the coast, from bears and wolves to sea lions and sea otters.

 Several trips are scheduled year round, taking small groups (6 to 8 guests) on an adventure to the heart of the natural world.
 Passing Cloud, captained by Russell Markel, is equipped with four private staterooms and a lovely main salon and crewed by professional mariners and expert naturalists.
 Beauty and knowledge, and the prospect of becoming immersed in the complicated lives of whales (if only from the deck of the boat) and other creatures await anyone who books passage and sails out into the Great Bear Sea.

 Discover ice cider, a typical and delicious Canadian drink, in Hemmingford or Mont-Saint-Hilaire.
 One of the most unusual and exclusive spirits you can find in gourmet and wine stores is cidre de glace (or ice cider).
-This wine originates in the cold lands of Quebec, Canada.
+This wine originates in the cold lands of Quebec.

 More than 22 pounds of apples are required to obtain a liter of this exquisite nectar, and there are two very different production methods.
 The first is a breed-concentration of apples—almost always of the McIntosh variety.
 These are collected and refrigerated, and a few months later their juices extracted.
 Then, before fermentation, the juice is frozen naturally in outdoor deposits at very low temperatures.